 By “casting” Allosaurus Rider with removing two 2 Green cards from your hand, you then only have to pay 3 Green Mana to Emerge a Decimator of Provinces.
 That’s pretty nasty.

-There’s an even better one, and it's yet another Eldritch Moon card.
+But there was an even better one, and it's yet another Eldritch Moon card.

 Because you can search out a creature with converted mana cost X or less, you can get any creature of converted mana cost 9 or less and put it straight onto the battlefield.
 And in Modern, what better choice is there to get than…